shahebazsayed/Xeneta_ratetask/Readme.md

 rates.sql &
 main.py

-**Exicution Steps**:
+**Execution Steps**:
-This repository has main.tf with the python code and within postgress query.
+This repository has main.tf with the python code and a postgress query within it.
 Once you start running your Database container, you can use the container IP and port number and change the DB parameter details in the connection string.
 Once your DB is connected with the driver, you should be able to execute your python flask code in your local with command - "flask run".